near/devx/README.md

   * This looks good, but it's totally untested
     * TODO: Test the workshops.
       * @AnaisUrlichs: test the workshops by thurs.
-        * Testing: Sync with Sherif on confiedence that this is going to fly.
+        * Testing: Sync with Sherif on confidence that this is going to fly.
 Monday, the results are due.
 (Preferably with a demo in All hands meeting)
   * Commitment to workshops **3**
     * Ownership: @amdando holds 2, @mikedotexe holds 1, @janedegtiareva holds 1.
     * Unkown: How much is needed from me in order for you to make the workshops?